 Family-Friendly Activities Near Lafayette Hotel

-The Big Easy isn’t just about late-night partying and the Mardi Gras shenanigans on Bourbon Street — it’s actually an ideal family destination no matter what time of year you and your family decide to visit.
+The Big Easy isn’t just about late-night partying — it’s actually a great family destination no matter what time of year you and your family decide to visit.
 The area around the hotel is no exception — the downtown part of New Orleans, where the Arts (Warehouse) district is located, is walkable, even with little kids, and also easily accessible by streetcar.
 The vibrant food scene is overwhelmingly kid-friendly, there are outdoor respites like the Lafayette Square, great cafés, world-class museums, and other fun things your family can enjoy near the Lafayette Hotel that you won’t find anywhere else in the United States.

 Eating and Drinking